 Swinging describes the movement when people swing themselves forward to get onto their feet again after sitting down.

-In Japan, where there is a gigantic circle of swings 163 metres diameter, one of the biggest on the planet, the swing is named “KITAKYUSHU”.
+In Japan, where there is a gigantic circle of swings 163 meters in diameter, one of the biggest on the planet, the swing is named “KITAKYUSHU”.
 Still, the word swing is “Suingu.” and It sounds like a swing.
 But intriguing is the Spanish term “Balancearse,” which sounds like “balance.”

 Which animal can swing?

 But they’re not alone.
-Other animals that use swing are lemurs, who swing in the trees of Madagascar, and orangutans that enjoy swinging from vines.
+Other animals that use swings are lemurs, who swing in the trees of Madagascar, and orangutans that enjoy swinging from vines.

 Nature is full of wonders like the Spiders that also enjoy swinging.
 In 1950, a British scientist published the first account of a creature that could swing: spiders like to use strands of silk to swing themselves from place to place.

 I find it fascinating that Chickens also enjoy swings, and there is even a market for chicken swing sets in Europe.
 Swinging isn’t just for amusement, though – chimpanzees have been observed using them to get up high so they can grab a banana!

 The benefits of the swing include feeling relaxed and tranquil and can help with mental health and development; swinging also helps youngsters learn how to balance.